-The entity whose access rights are used for building an access-rights graph has access to the information in the root node if (1) each node has at least one outgoing edge (i.e., there is an access right to the information in the node), (2) the graph is conflict-free, and (3) the current value of the information in each node is listed in each of the node's incoming edges.
+The entity whose access rights are used for building an access-rights graph has access to the information in the root node if 1) each node has at least one outgoing edge (i.e., there is an access right to the information in the node), 2) the graph is conflict-free, and 3) the current value of the information in each node is listed in each of the node's incoming edges.

 Assuming that an entity's access rights are locally available, building a conflict-free access rights graph out of these access rights is a completely local step and straightforward.
-We present the pseudocode in Fig. 4.
+We present the pseudocode in the extended version [10, Chapter 5].
 Ensuring that each constraint is satisfied requires traversal of the graph and contacting remote services that offer the information in a node.
-This graph traversal is called resolution.
-Resolution is bottom up; we discuss resolution for client-based access control in Section 4.2.
-For the other access-control approaches, we refer to the first author's Ph.D. thesis [13, Chapter 5].
+We call this graph traversal resolution.

 Access-rights graphs can become arbitrarily complex.
-At present, we expect them to be rather simple for practical scenarios, such as the graph in Fig. 2.
+At present, we expect them to be rather simple for practical scenarios, such as the graph in Figure 2.
 This expectation is based on two observations: First, people typically specify access rights in a manual way, which tends to lead to simple access rights, having no or only a few, broad constraints.
-Second, the amount of context information that is currently available about people and that can be used to constrain access is still limited.
+Second, the amount of context information that is currently available about people and that can be used to constrain access is still rather limited.
 However, both observations probably will no longer hold in the future.
-If users let electronic agents manage access rights on their behalf, access rights will become more complicated and can involve more and narrower constraints.
-Also, the amount of information available about people keeps increasing.
+For example, if users let electronic agents manage access rights on their behalf, access rights will become more complicated and can involve more and narrower constraints.
+Also, the amount of information available about people is steadily increasing.

 Let us now discuss how we employ access-rights graphs in client-based access control.
 Here, the client must build proofs of access for the primary and constraint information.
-In particular, the client builds a conflict-free access-rights graph for the primary information in terms of its access rights and assembles proofs for the nodes in the graph while resolving this graph.
+In particular, the client builds a conflict-free accessrights graph for the primary information in terms of its access rights and assembles proofs for the nodes in the graph while resolving this graph.
 In addition, the client must ensure that no confidential knowledge about constraint information leaks to a service receiving a proof of access or to an issuer of an access right.
 Therefore, for each node in the graph, the client builds additional access-rights graphs for the information in the nodes pointed to by that node.
 These graphs are either in terms of the access rights of the service offering the information in that node or in terms of the access rights of the issuer of the access right associated with that node.
-In particular, the client implements the algorithm shown in Fig. 5.
+In particular, the client implements the algorithm shown in Figure 4.
 To make it easier for the client to build access-rights graphs in terms of a service's or issuer's access rights, constraints in an access right should be restricted, as defined in Section 3.2.